cfragoas/SatLink/README.md

   - Save and load parameters for satellites, ground stations and reception characteristics
   - Totally free !!!

 This project is a attempt to simplify satellite's link budget calcullations and to create a tool for teaching purposes.
+Please check the [**documentation**](https://cfragoas.github.io/SatLink/) for more detailed information.

 # GUI Interface
 For those that dont like code writing